facebook/FAI-PEP/README.md

 The flow is composed of three parts:

 * A centralized model/benchmark specification
   * A fair input to the comparison
-* A centralized benchmark driver with distributed benchmarking execution
+* A centralized benchmark driver with distributed benchmark execution
   * The same code base for all backends to reduce variation
   * Distributed execution due to the unique build/run environment for each backend
 * A centralized data consumption
   * One stop to compare the performance

 The currently supported frameworks are: Caffe2

 The currently supported model formats are: Caffe2

-The currently supported hardware backends: CPU, GPU, Android, linux based systems The currently supported software backends: Eigen, MKL, NNPACK, OpenGL, CUDA
+The currently supported hardware backends: CPU, GPU, Android, linux based systems

+The currently supported software backends: Eigen, MKL, NNPACK, OpenGL, CUDA

 ## Performance regression detection